SOLIDARITY WITH REFUGEES: HOW YOU CAN HELP

 We welcome such support and suggest people take a look at the options below and support actions here and in other EU countries as best you can.
 Some of these are organised by other organisations, nevertheless, the IRC would encourage you to do what suits you best to reach out the people who need your help now.

-The IRC is raising much needed funds to provide humanitarian supplies to address the needs of refugees stuck in different locations across Europe.
-Our most recent appeal was for Greece but the need is still great in other European countries.
-Supporting groups working on the ground is one way we can not only help refugees but show solidarity with the people working to assist them.
+The IRC is liaising through the Hungarian Helsinki Committee to raise much needed funds to provide humanitarian supplies to address the needs of refugees in Budapest, Hungary.
+This will be by means of funds taken to Budapest before the end of September which will be spent on necessary humanitarian supplies in coordination with volunteer groups on the ground.
 Financial donations enable us to respond rapidly to address where the needs are greatest.
-The situation is changing rapidly on the ground but it is a vital that immediate basic needs continue to be met.
+The situation is changing rapidly on the ground but it is a vital crossing point in to the EU after long and sometimes treacherous journeys.

 Sign a petition